 But let’s go back further.
 I read Charlotte’s Web when I was about six years old.
 Then I read it again.
 And again, and again.
 I watched the animated film over and over.
 No matter how many times I read the book or watched the movie, I always cried at the end.
 To this day, quotes from the book and scenes from the film get me choked up.
 It’s a story that sticks.

-The most recent story I couldn’t put down was a trilogy: The Hunger Games.
-I’m a science fiction fan, so the dystopian world intrigued me, but what really kept me glued to the page was the heroine, Katniss Everdeen.
+A few years ago, I couldn’t put down The Hunger Games.
+I’m a science-fiction fan, so the dystopian world intrigued me, but what really kept me glued to the page was the heroine, Katniss Everdeen.
 She wasn’t fearless, but she was brave, strong, and honorable.
-It’s rare to find female characters of this caliber in fiction, and it’s not every day that a novel with such positive messages becomes a worldwide sensation.

-Stories like these haunt readers; stories like these linger in hearts and minds.
+Stories like these haunt readers, lingering in hearts and minds.
 These are the best kinds of stories.

 Writing Better Stories